LisaBa/GIS-Portfolio/README.md

 - Analysis of natrium in potato fields via remote sensing (ENVI)
 - Multivariate Statistical Analysis of geodata (R)

+Create subpages with screenshots and examples of the projects.

 ### Bachelor Thesis
 "The Visibility of National Borders – A Global Perspective with GIS"

+Some more text/description and some screenshots?

 ### Master Thesis
 "Semantic Segmentation of Solar Photovotaic Arrays in Very High-Resolution Aerial Images Using a Convolutional Neural Network"

+Some more text/description and some screenshots?

 ## Work Projects